 Blanchard scored One Night in Miami which marks Regina King’s feature directorial debut and was acquired by Amazon Studios and premiered at the Venice International Film Festival in September.
 The film opened in theaters on December 25, 2020 and launched on Prime Video on January 15, 2021.
 Blanchard also wrote the music for the upcoming feature film Bruised which is the directorial debut for Halle Berry who also stars and premiered at the Toronto International Film Festival.

 Regarding his consistent attachment to artistic works of conscience, Blanchard confesses, “You get to a certain age when you ask, ‘Who’s going to stand up and speak out for us?’
 Then you look around and realize that the James Baldwins, Muhammad Alis and Dr. Kings are no longer here…and begin to understand that it falls on you.
 I’m not trying to say I’m here to try to correct the whole thing, I’m just trying to speak the truth.”
 In that regard, he cites unimpeachable inspirations.
 “Max Roach with his ‘Freedom Now Suite,’ John Coltrane playing ‘Alabama,’ even Louis Armstrong talking about what was going on with his people any time he was interviewed.
 Herbie Hancock & Wayne Shorter who live by their Buddhist philosophy and try to expand the conscience of their communities.
 I’m standing on all of their shoulders.
 How dare I come through this life having had the blessing of meeting those men and not take away any of that?
-Like anybody else, I’d like to play feel good party music but this album is about the reality of where we are.”
+Like anybody else, I’d like to play feel good party music but sometimes my music is about the reality of where we are.”